jimeh/emacs-builds/README.md

 See the [Releases][] page to download latest builds, or [here](latest) for the latest stable release.

-Nightly builds of Emacs are for the part just fine, but if you don't like living too close to the edge, see issue [#7 Known Good Nightly Builds][7] for a list of recent nightly builds which have been actively used by a living being without any issues.
+Nightly builds of Emacs are for the most part just fine, but if you don't like living too close to the edge, see issue [#7 Known Good Nightly Builds][7] for a list of recent nightly builds which have been actively used by a living being for a day or two without any obvious issues.

 [releases]: https://github.com/jimeh/emacs-builds/releases
 [latest]: https://github.com/jimeh/emacs-builds/releases/latest